 I repeat, stand on the right!

-The left hand side on the escalator is for those who want to walk and they will send rays of hate at you until you move.
+The left-hand side on the escalator is for those who want to walk, and commuters will send rays of hate at you until you move.
 If you have a large bag, tuck it to the right and stand one step in front or behind it.
+It just wouldn’t be a complete guide to the London Underground with reiterating this.

 Don’t stop at the top or bottom to sort yourself out.
 Walk until you are in a free space and then do it.
 (This isn’t exclusively for the tube, it’s just good health and safety practice).